 as a new apparatus or installation, any apparatus or installation to which this Part applies unless the apparatus or installation complies with the minimum standards for energy efficiency set out in a law specified in a notice published under subregulation (2).

-Penalty: In the case of an individual, $5 000.
-In the case of a body corporate, $20 000.

 (2) The Director may, by notice published in the Gazette, specify all or part of a law of another State or of a Territory for the purposes of subregulation (1).

 [Regulation 10 inserted in Gazette 30 May 2000 p.
-2570.]
+2570 amended in Gazette 27 Oct 2009 p.
+4211.]

 11. Director may grant temporary exemptions